If you’ve been hurt while riding a motorcycle, one of the following scenarios might have caused your accident:

-If a reckless or distracted driver is responsible for your bike accident in Murrells Inlet or the North Myrtle Beach area, you need an attorney who knows the rules of the road and has trusted experience handling South Carolina motorcycle accidents.
+If a reckless or distracted driver is responsible for your bike accident, you need an attorney who knows the rules of the road and has trusted experience handling South Carolina motorcycle accidents.

 Our team will fight for the benefits you deserve, including compensation for medical bills, lost wages and property damage – and in the most tragic cases, wrongful death.

 At David Taylor Law, we’ll handle all the details of your motorcycle accident case so that you can focus on your recovery.
-To get started, contact our North Myrtle Beach-based team today to schedule your free consultation!
+To get started, contact our team today to schedule your free consultation!